 I remembered a major lesson I learned when I was working at IBM and that was, “Always be sure that the person to whom you are making your presentation has the authority to make the decision you need to be made.”

 So, I told the Visa person, “Well I am not going to pay this bill since I did not authorize it and I think this is your problem… not mine.
-Why don’t you have someone who can make this decision give me call.”
+Would you please have someone who can make this decision give me call.”

 The Visa person said, “Well sir, if you’ll just hold on the line, I’ll put you through to our complaints resolution department and we’ll get this cleared up right away.
 Please hold.”